nest/nest-simulator/doc/installation/linux_install.rst

 The `GNU readline library <http://www.gnu.org/software/readline/>`_ is recommended if you use NEST interactively **without Python**.
-Although most Linux distributions have GNU readline installed, you still need to install its development package if want to use GNU readline with NEST.
+Although most Linux distributions have GNU readline installed, you still need to install its development package if you want to use GNU readline with NEST.
 GNU readline itself depends on `libncurses <http://www.gnu.org/software/ncurses/>`_ (or libtermcap on older systems).
 Again, the development packages are needed to compile NEST.